Caching in Wireless Networks

-This distribution is performed by splitting the message at each node in $V(n)$ represented by the child node in $G$ into equal sized parts, and transmitting one part to each node in $V(n)$ represented by the parent node in $G$.
+This distribution is performed by splitting the message at each node in $V(n)$ represented by the child node in $G$ into equal sized parts and by transmitting one part to each node in $V(n)$ represented by the parent node in $G$.
 To send a message from a parent node to a child node in $G$ (i.e., away from the root node of $G$), the message at the wireless nodes in $V(n)$ represented by the parent node in $G$ is concentrated on the wireless nodes in $V(n)$ represented by the child node in $G$.
 This concentration is performed be collecting at each node in $V(n)$ corresponding to the child node in $G$ the message parts of the previously split up message located at the nodes in $V(n)$ corresponding to the parent node in $G$.